On Locality-Sensitive Orderings and their Applications

-The problem is of course that two points that are close together might get separated by nodes that are much bigger in the quadtree.
-This can be resolved using shifting.
-We need the following result of Chan \cite{c-annqr-98}---a proof is provided in \apndref{shifting}.
+If the above statement were true for all pairs of points, then this would imply the main result (\thmref{lso}).
+However, consider the case when there are two points close together, but no appropriately sized quadtree cell contains both $\pt$ and $\ptq$.
+In other words, two points that are close together might get separated by nodes that are much bigger in the quadtree, and this would not provide the guarantee of the main result.
+However, this issue can be resolved using shifting.
+We need the following result of Chan \cite[Lemma 3.3]{c-annqr-98}---a proof is provided in \apndref{shifting}.

 \SaveContent{\LemmaShiftingWorks} { Consider any two points $\pA, \pB \in [0,1)^d$, and let $\qt$ be the infinite quadtree of $[0,2)^d$.
 For $D= 2\ceil{d/2}$ and $i = 0, \ldots, D$, let $v_i = (i/(D+1), \ldots, i/(D+1))$.
 Then there exists an $i \in \brc{0, \ldots, D}$, such that $\pA + v_i$ and $\pB + v_i$ are contained in a cell of $\qt$ with side length $\leq 2(D+1) \distY{\pA}{\pB}$. }